The quasinormal modes of the rotating quantum corrected black holes: Indroduction

 \section{Indroduction}

 Although general relativity (GR) is a well-established theory within the classical domain and accounts for a wide range of gravitational phenomena, it remains unable to address the issue of spacetime singularities.
 Penrose's singularity theorem~\cite{Penrose:1964wq,Hawking:1970zqf} states that within the classical GR framework, the occurrence of singularities is inevitable, which leads to the breakdown of physical laws.
 Over the years, multiple strategies have been pursued to overcome the singularity issue, with the widespread belief that a quantum gravity theory could potentially provide the answer.
 Loop Quantum Gravity (LQG) stands out as one such proposed quantum gravity theory, defined by its background-independent nature and its non-perturbative formulation~\cite{Ashtekar:2004eh,Han:2005km}.
 Loop Quantum Cosmology (LQC), in particular, has yielded resolutions to the Big Bang singularity through the theoretical framework~\cite{Ashtekar:2003hd}.
+A recent investigation by Lewandowski \textit{et al.} focused on the gravitational collapse of a dust ball, employing a LQC framework to incorporate LQG effects~\cite{Lewandowski:2022zce}.
+This work provides key insights into the pivotal implications of quantum gravity for the behavior of collapsing structures.
+This work has inspired extensive follow-up studies across multiple aspects, including black hole shadows and images~\cite{Yang:2022btw,Zhang:2023okw,Ye:2023qks,Zhao:2024elr,You:2024jeu,Luo:2024nul,Ali:2024ssf,Raza:2025pgs,Ahmed:2025qor,Vachher:2024ait}, the instability of the inner horizon~\cite{Cao:2023aco}, thermodynamic properties~\cite{Wang:2024jtp,You:2024iwn,Tan:2024usd,Zhang:2024hyr,Tan:2025zsl,Ahmed:2025qor}, charged and higher-dimensional quantum Oppenheimer-Snyder models~\cite{Mazharimousavi:2025lld,Shi:2024vki}, the motion of massive particles~\cite{Yang:2024lmj,Alimova:2025izs,Yang:2025esa}, and the quasinormal modes (QNMs) or graybody factors~\cite{Yang:2022btw,Gingrich:2023fxu,Shao:2023qlt,Gong:2023ghh,Cao:2024oud,Skvortsova:2024atk,Luo:2024dxl,Ahmed:2025qor,Lv:2025nww,Dong:2024hod}.
+One can see other works about the quantum corrected black hole models for more inspiration~\cite{Bonanno:2025dry, Konoplya:2023ahd, Konoplya:2019xmn, Battista:2023iyu,Wang:2025fmz,Zi:2024jla}.